-2.1 Our Web App is owned and operated by Innovatie Limited , a limited company registered in England under company number 10307850, whose registered address is 27 Old Gloucester Street, London, England, WC1N 3AX.
+2.1 Our Service is owned and operated by Innovatie Limited a limited company registered in England under company number 10307850, whose registered address is 27 Old Gloucester Street, London, England, WC1N 3AX.
 Our VAT number is 247 5134 07.

-3.1 Access to Our Web App requires a Subscription.
-Our Web App will be available to you for the duration of that Subscription.
+3.1 Access to Our Service requires a Subscription.
+Our Service will be available to you for the duration of that Subscription.

-3.2 We may from time to time make changes to Our Web App:
+3.2 We may from time to time make changes to Our Service:

-3.2.1 Minor changes may be required to make underlying technical alterations, for example, to fix an error or to address a security issue.
-We will inform you by email or web-site notifcation of any such changes (including, if applicable, anything that you need to do), however they will be unlikely to materially affect your use of Our Web App;
+3.2.1 Changes may be required to make underlying technical alterations, for example, to fix an error or to address a security issue.

-3.3 We will always aim to ensure that Our Web App is available at all times.
+3.3 We will always aim to ensure that Our Service is available at all times.
 In certain limited cases, however, We may need to temporarily suspend availability to make certain changes outlined under sub-Clause 3.2.
-Unless We are responding to an emergency or an urgent issue, We will inform you in advance of any interruptions to the availability of Our Web App.

-4.1 An Account is required to use Our Web App.
+4.1 An Account is required to use Our Service.

 4.2 When creating an Account, the information you provide must be accurate and complete.
 If any of your information changes at a later date, it is your responsibility to ensure that your Account is kept up-to-date.

 4.3 We recommend that you choose a strong password for your Account, consisting of a combination of lowercase and uppercase letters, numbers, and symbols.
 It is your responsibility to keep your password safe.
 You must not share your Account with anyone else.
-If you believe your Account is being used without your permission, please contact Us immediately.
+If you believe your Account is being used without your permission, please reset your password immediately.
 We will not be liable for any unauthorised use of your Account.

-4.4 You must not use anyone else’s Account without the express permission of the Client to whom the Account belongs.
+4.4 You must not use anyone else’s Account without the express permission of the User to whom the Account belongs.